See You Tomorrow (novel)

 See You Tomorrow is a neo-noir novel by Norwegian author Tore Renberg.
 It was released in Norway in September 2013 and in the UK in August 2014.
 See You Tomorrow is the first novel in the Teksas-series.

 Plot summary

 See You Tomorrow is set in Stavanger, the author's hometown and surroundings which he uses for his literary exploration of the human condition.
 The novel is told through 11 narrators, characters belonging to highly different worlds within the same city – a group of adolescents at a high school and the bewildered and desperate father of two of them, and a gang of petty criminals trying to cope with the changing times.
 All of them are in search of something, trying to fill the holes in their lives.
-Pål, divorced father of two, has a shameful secret that has dragged him into a huge debt, a lot more than he can ever hope to pay with his modest civil servant salary.
-He is desperate to make sure that no one finds out – especially not his teenage daughters or his ex-wife.
-Sixteen-year-old Sandra also has a secret.
-She is in love with the irresistible delinquent Daniel William, a love so strong and pure that nothing can come in its way.
-Cecilie carries the greatest secret of them all, a baby growing inside her.
-She can only hope that her boyfriend Rudi is the child's father.
-But although she loves him, she feels trapped in their small-time criminal existence and dreams of escaping from it all.
-Over three fateful September days, these lives cross in a whirlwind of brutality, laughter, tragedy and love that will change them forever.

 History

 In the autumn of 2013, a new chapter began in Tore Renberg’s career.
 Renberg was known for his five novels spanning the young life and adulthood of Jarle Klepp (The Man Who Loved Yngve, The Orheim Company, Charlotte Isabel Hansen / I Travel Alone, Pixley Mapogo, These Are My Old Days) - a literary character resembling, to a certain extent, the author himself.
 However, Renberg was eager to challenge himself and take his literature a step further, moving away from autobiography and wholly embracing fiction and imaginative storytelling.
 The result was the novel See You Tomorrow.
 It was an immediate success, receiving rave reviews from the Norwegian critics and reprinted twice that same autumn.
 The second novel in the Teksas-series, Attack From All Sides, followed a year after and was also very well received.
 See You Tomorrow has also been published in Denmark and Sweden and the rights have been sold to a total of eight countries.